Exeter-Diabetes/CPRD-Codelists/readme.md

 &nbsp;

 ## ICD10 and OPCS4 codelists
-* 3 digit ICD10 and OPCS4 codes should be used to find matching 3 digit and 4 digit codes (i.e. those which start with the matching 3 digits
+* 3 digit ICD10 and OPCS4 codes should be used to find matching 3 digit and 4 digit codes (i.e. those which start with the matching 3 digits)
-* ICD10 and OPCS4 codes do not contain lowercase letters, so case sensitive searching is not required
+* ICD10 and OPCS4 codes do not contain lowercase letters, so case sensitive matching is not required
 * Episode start date used as date of diagnosis